Damarice/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that Write a command that lists all the files and directories of the current directory, separated by commas (,).
+script that List all files and directories of the current directory, separated by commas.
+Directory names should end with a /.
+The listing should be alph ordered, except for dot (.) or dot dot (..), which should be listed at the beginning.
+The -a option is to show any hidden files.
+The -p option writes a / at the end of directory names.
+The -m option streams the output, separating each listing with commas.